A Study of Backdoors in Instruction Fine-tuned Language Models: Related Work

 \subsection{Instruction-based Backdoor Attacks}

-It is practically infeasible here to exhaustively survey work on backdoor attacks on LLMs, as there are now numerous published studies.
+It is practically infeasible here to exhaustively survey backdoor attacks on LLMs here, as there are now numerous published works.
 There are also numerous papers on {\it instruction-based} backdoor attacks.
 Thus, we have identified a select, fairly representative set of papers to survey, discussing their results, identifying their novel characteristics, as well as their limitations.

-\cite{xu2023instructions} considers clean label attacks on instruction fine-tuning for classification tasks such as inferring sentiment, emotion, or toxicity.
+\citet{xu2023instructions} considers clean label attacks on instruction fine-tuning for classification tasks such as inferring sentiment, emotion, or toxicity.
 They consider a variety of trigger types, including style-based, syntactic \cite{Qi21b}, random triggers, learned triggers, as well as a novel trigger type they call an ``Induced Instruction'', elicited from ChatGPT.
 Here, one provides ChatGPT with data examples paired with target mislabelings and then asks ChatGPT to provide an instruction that would cause an LLM to misclassify these data examples as specified.
 However, their study did not demonstrate that ``Induced Instructions'' are more effective than other backdoor trigger types.
 Moreover, there is nothing in the query to ChatGPT that would ensure the elicited backdoor trigger is {\it inconspicuous} -- it could be detected by human inspection or, ironically, even by inspection using an LLM (including ChatGPT itself).
 Their study also showed that defenses such as Onion \cite{Onion} (which filters out suspect data examples) and continual learning (which aims to ``unlearn'' the backdoor mapping) are ineffective against these attacks.

-\cite{shu2023exploitability} also considers clean label attacks on instruction-based fine-tuning.
+\citet{shu2023exploitability} also considers clean label attacks on instruction-based fine-tuning.
 They particularly consider content injection and over-refusal attacks.
-For the latter, they emphasize that refusals should be ``informative'', {\it i.e.}, with an explanation provided for why the response is being censored.
+For the latter, they emphasize that refusals should be informative, {\it i.e.}, with an explanation provided for why the response is being censored.
 Similar to \cite{xu2023instructions}, an LLM is used to generate the backdoor trigger.
 Unsurprisingly, the authors note that {\it larger} models are more susceptible to their attacks -- these models have greater capacity for accommodating a (learned) backdoor mapping.